 High personalization is especially relevant to businesses that deliver their services and products to highly diversified markets.
 That is why Procter & Gamble, SGS, LEO Pharma, Canon, Suzuki, Toshiba and many other companies have opted for Sitecore.

 Another powerful commercial CMS, Adobe Experience Manager CMS is an offspring of Adobe Systems Incorporated, a company that has Photoshop, Acrobat Reader, Adobe Creative Cloud and some other solutions under its belt.
 That is why there is no surprise that the CMS allows smooth and seamless integration with other Adobe software; also, it operates efficiently in conjunction with SAP Customer Experience and similar systems.

-More than 6,000 websites are based on Adobe content management tool, the number that is even smaller than that of Sitecore.
+More than 6,000 websites are based on Adobe content management tools, the number that is even smaller than that of Sitecore.
 Despite this fact, Gartner considers Adobe to be the leading web CMS because of the completeness of vision.

 The feature that makes Adobe XP Manager stand out is that it allows maintaining the same look and feel across all parts of a company’s CMS from a single location.
-The system’s integrated editing interface contributes to it, while separate client-side libraries facilitate simultaneous work of multiple editors and enable a concurrent cooperation among development teams, both frontend and backend.
+The system’s integrated editing interface contributes to it, while separate client-side libraries facilitate the simultaneous work of multiple editors and enable concurrent cooperation among development teams, both frontend and backend.

-The system’s user-friendly interface enables contributors with little to no subject-matter knowledge to edit content easily, thus providing a positive user experience.
+The system’s user-friendly interface enables contributors with little to no subject-matter knowledge to edit content easily, thus providing positive user experience.
 Real-time updates contribute to a real “what you see is what you get” (WYSIWYG) experience, which allows authors to have a clear idea of the website’s look and feel.